How it works:

-How it works: I have events around Portland where I spend the day working on mixers onsite at host’s retail location.
+2) Have events around Portland where I spend the day working on mixers onsite at host’s retail location.
 Please review the Events sections for specific dates/locations.
-I am also available to do a 1 on 1 if need be.
+You’ll make a reservation and pay on host’s site.
+If I need to replace parts* the charges will be collected when you pick up your mixer.

-Note: I only work on select models that are listed in details below.**
+I only work on select models that are listed in details below.**

 If you’d like to host an event at a retail shop, DIY workshop or mixer fixer mixer, please contact me.